Compare any two graphics cards:

 Pixel Rate

-The Radeon RX 6650 XT should be much (more or less 2889%) better at AA than the GeForce 9500 GT 1GB GDDR3, and also should be able to handle higher resolutions without slowing down too much. (explain)
+The Radeon RX 6650 XT should be much (approximately 2889%) faster with regards to full screen anti-aliasing than the GeForce 9500 GT 1GB GDDR3, and also will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Radeon RX 6650 XT 131520 Mpixels/sec